Simpson's-in-the-Strand: Simpson's and chess

 Many top chess players of the 19th century played there at some stage, including Wilhelm Steinitz, Paul Morphy, Emanuel Lasker, Johannes Zukertort (who had a fatal stroke while playing there), and Siegbert Tarrasch.
 When the refurbished Simpson's reopened under its new management in 1904, chess was no longer the principal feature.
 According to The Times, this alone was sufficient to shift the centre of the chess world away from London permanently, with similar clubs in Vienna and Berlin filling its role.

 Chess reappeared at Simpson's in 1980, when the finals of the National Chess Club Championship were held there.
 In September 2003 a small tournament was held at the restaurant to celebrate the 175th anniversary of chess on the site.
 The tournament was named after the unofficial world champion, during the 1840s and 50s, Howard Staunton, who had played at Simpson's.
 This sparked a series of such contests that continued annually until 2009.
 By 2006, the fourth Staunton Memorial was declared the strongest London all-play-all tournament since 1986, with high calibre grandmasters such as Michael Adams, Ivan Sokolov and Jan Timman competing.

+In 2026, King appointed Jason Kouchak as the director of chess and music at Simpson's.